Replica Spitfire IX Controls for Flight Simulators

 SH simulator controls are designed for two main uses :

 Home desktop installations.
 Our controls are supplied as modules that include several units and in-built USB game controllers that make them almost plug'n'fly.
-The modules can be adapted to customer requirements with the addition of the other units in the catalogue.
+The basic modules can be enhanced by the addition of the other units in the catalogue.
 Our modules are quickly and easily installed to your pc, and come with a Users Manual to help set up the controls in popular combat flight simulators.

 Replica Spitfire home cockpits.
 Our controls are true scale per the original designs, and we can adapt the fixing brackets, wiring and PCB game controllers of our assemblies or units to suit your home cockpit installation.

 Pricing & Taxes :

 All our modules and units are hand built to order.
 Prices are indicated next to each product.
 For the modules, we require a pre-payment of 200,00 Eur to secure orders and to start work.
 Please pay via the Spitfire Histories PayPal account using the button below.
 The balance plus post & packing costs will be due when the modules are ready for shipping.

 Please also note that local import duties are the responsibility of the customer.
 For customers in the EEC, 20% VAT is automatically added to the final invoice.